kinnison/rust-workshop/session-01.md

 ---

+class: impact
 title: Reading input

-- How do we get data into a program?
+# How do we get data into a program?

 ???